 The fuel consumption in Commercial/institutional plants has decreased 41 % since 1990 and the fuels applied have changed.
 The fuel consumption consists mainly of gas oil and natural gas.
 The consumption of gas oil has decreased since 1990.
-The consumption of wood and biogas has increased.
-The wood consumption in 2019 was 8.7 times the consumption in 1990.
+The consumptions of wood, biogas and bio natural gas (bio methane) have increased.
+The wood consumption in 2020 was 7.9 times the consumption in 1990.